utsavkarkee/photosync/docs/docs/install/truenas.md

 Immich can easily be installed on TrueNAS SCALE via the **Community** train application.
 Consider reviewing the TrueNAS [Apps tutorial](https://www.truenas.com/docs/scale/scaletutorials/apps/) if you have not previously configured applications on your system.

-TrueNAS SCALE makes installing and updating Immich easy, but you must use the Immich web portal and mobile app to configure accounts and access libraries.
+TrueNAS SCALE makes installing and updating  Photosync  easy, but you must use the  Photosync  web portal and mobile app to configure accounts and access libraries.

 ## First Steps

-The Immich app in TrueNAS SCALE installs, completes the initial configuration, then starts the Immich web portal.
+The  Photosync  app in TrueNAS SCALE installs, completes the initial configuration, then starts the  Photosync  web portal.
 When updates become available, SCALE alerts and provides easy updates.

-Before installing the Immich app in SCALE, review the [Environment Variables](/docs/install/environment-variables.md) documentation to see if you want to configure any during installation.
+Before installing the  Photosync  app in SCALE, review the [Environment Variables](/docs/install/environment-variables.md) documentation to see if you want to configure any during installation.
 You can configure environment variables at any time after deploying the application.

-You can allow SCALE to create the datasets Immich requires automatically during app installation.
+You can allow SCALE to create the datasets  Photosync  requires automatically during app installation.
 Or before beginning app installation, [create the datasets](https://www.truenas.com/docs/scale/scaletutorials/storage/datasets/datasetsscale/) to use in the **Storage Configuration** section during installation.
 Immich requires seven datasets: **library**, **pgBackup**, **pgData**, **profile**, **thumbs**, **uploads**, and **video**.
 You can organize these as one parent with seven child datasets, for example `mnt/tank/immich/library`, `mnt/tank/immich/pgBackup`, and so on.

 :::info Permissions
 The **pgData** dataset must be owned by the user `netdata` (UID 999) for postgres to start.
-The other datasets must be owned by the user `root` (UID 0) or a group that includes the user `root` (UID 0) for immich to have the necessary permissions.
+The other datasets must be owned by the user `root` (UID 0) or a group that includes the user `root` (UID 0) for  Photosync  to have the necessary permissions.

 The **library** dataset must have [ACL mode](https://www.truenas.com/docs/core/coretutorials/storage/pools/permissions/#access-control-lists) set to `Passthrough` if you plan on using a [storage template](/docs/administration/storage-template.mdx) and the dataset is configured for network sharing (its ACL type is set to `SMB/NFSv4`).
-When the template is applied and files need to be moved from **uploads** to **library**, immich performs `chmod` internally and needs to be allowed to execute the command.
+When the template is applied and files need to be moved from **uploads** to **library**,  Photosync  performs `chmod` internally and needs to be allowed to execute the command.
 :::

-## Installing the Immich Application
+## Installing the  Photosync  Application

-To install the **Immich** application, go to **Apps**, click **Discover Apps**, either begin typing Immich into the search field or scroll down to locate the **Immich** application widget.
+To install the **Immich** application, go to **Apps**, click **Discover Apps**, either begin typing  Photosync  into the search field or scroll down to locate the **Immich** application widget.

 <img
 src={require('./img/truenas01.png').default}